biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Another type of alpha diversity analysis is the Shannon diversity index.
 This analyzes the amount of taxa per the total amount of taxa.
 It takes into account both diversity as well as abundance.

-To create an Shannon diversity index, select select "alpha_diversity"from the drop-down menu.
+To create an Shannon diversity index, select select "alpha_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/shannon_diversity_parameter.png
    :align:   center